Table of Contents[Hide][Show]

 For road trips, short runs, or to throw in the pack for a quick front country foray, this tough water bottle has been a favorite of our Rural (and very outdoorsy) TravelingMom for years.
 Her dented and dinged blue bottle has seen many miles and still keeps water cold and refreshing for hours on end!
 This mini-investment will make any adventure better for active travelers on everyone’s list.
 You can even customize your colors for a very cool canteen.

 Puffy jackets and vests are a staple in winter warrior wish lists.
 However, no one wants to leave a fluffy trail of feathers after a hike in the woods.
 It happens to the best of gear; punctures mean leaking insulation and ultimately less loft.
 NoSo patches are an easy way to minimize damage.
 Bonus: they look better my old Duct tape patch job!
 Wear it like statement jewelry for your winter warmies.
-The small packages make great gifts for active travelers and are fantastic stocking stuffers too, for around $14.99!
+It makes great gifts for active travelers and are fantastic stocking stuffers too, for around $4.99!

 Eagle Creek Pack-It shoe sac